 \subsection{Implementation Details}

 We implemented our method with PyTorch~\cite{paszke2019pytorch}.
-We used the off-the-shelf object segmentation method, Mask R-CNN~\cite{he2017mask}.
+To obtain object regions from the real-world dataset, we used the GT segmentation labels during training and the off-the-shelf object segmentation method, Mask R-CNN~\cite{he2017mask}, during inference.
 For a detected instance, we resized the image patch to 192 x 192, and randomly sampled 1024 point clouds.
-The 2D and 3D feature have 64 dimension and the fused feature has 128 dimension feature due to concatenation.
+The 2D and 3D features had 64 dimensions and the fused feature had 128 dimension features, due to concatenation.
 We trained our teacher network for 50 epochs on the synthetic dataset.
-We used the Adam optimizer with an initial learning rate of 0.0001 and a batch size of 16, where the learning rate was decreased by a factor of 0.6, 0.3, 0.1, 0.01 at 15k, 30k, 45k, 60k iteration, respectively.
-We set $\lambda_\text{N}$ = 1.0, $\lambda_\text{C}$ = 1e-6 for teacher network.
+We used the Adam optimizer with an initial learning rate of 0.0001 and a batch size of 16, where the learning rate was decreased by a factor of 0.6, 0.3, 0.1, 0.01 at 15k, 30k, 45k, 60k iterations, respectively.
+We set $\lambda_\text{N}$ = 1.0, $\lambda_\text{C}$ = $1e{-}6$ for the teacher network.
 The $\rho$ was set to 0.05 for our proposed bidirectional filtering.
-On unlabeled real dataset, both teacher and student networks were trained for 5 epoch.
-Learning parameters for our student network was the same as teacher training scheme on the synthetic dataset.
-We set the learning rate for real-world self-supervised learning for the teacher network as $1e{-}7$.
+On the unlabeled real dataset, both the teacher and student networks were trained for 1 epoch.
+The learning parameters for our student network were the same as those for the teacher training scheme on the synthetic dataset.
+We set the learning rate for real-world self-supervised learning for the teacher network to be $1e{-}7$.